carlosabalde/libvmod-cfg/README.rst

 Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; (3) files containing collections of pattern matching rules; and (4) Lua 5.1 scripts are supported.
 Remote files can be accessed via HTTP or HTTPS.

+Wondering why I created this VMOD?
+How it could make your life easier?
+I wrote a blog post with some answers: `Moving logic to the caching edge (and back) <https://www.carlosabalde.com/blog/2018/06/27/moving-logic-to-the-caching-edge-and-back>`_.

 Looking for official support for this VMOD?
 Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premier Partner <https://www.varnish-software.com/partner/allenta-consulting>`_.

 SYNOPSIS